morrica01/VersionOne.Client.VisualStudio/README.md

 This should start downloading and automatically installling the tools listed in [packages.config](packages.config).

-# Or, if you don't want or cannot use Chocolatey, you can manually install developer tools
+# Alternatively: If you don't want or cannot use Chocolatey, you can manually install developer tools

 * [Install Visual Studio 2012 Professional or higher](http://msdn.microsoft.com/en-US/library/vstudio/e2h7fzkw.aspx)
 * [Install Update 3 for Visual Studio 2012](http://support.microsoft.com/kb/2835600)